RoyLai-InfoCorp/MultiChainDotNet/README.md

 ```

 ### Testing the API Listener

 1. Go to the folder /test/MultiChainDotNet.SocketTest.
 2. In the same folder, start a web server running at port:3000 or port:8080, eg. From 'visual Code', click on index.html and run `Live Preview` or `live-server` from node.
 3. Open a browser at the server location.
-4. Go to the same folder, open a termainl and run `dotnet run` to start a listener console.
+4. Go to the same folder, open a terminal and run `dotnet run` to start a listener console.
-4. Go to the same folder, open another terminal and run `./mc.sh` to send a test transaction to multichain.
+5. Go to the same folder, open another terminal and run `./mc.sh` to send a test transaction to multichain.
+Alternatively, just run the command `send 12tDDPm72xRFqmQ96jJtqT4cCGwTHNVsz2A4HB 0` using multichain-cli

 The result of the decoded raw transaction should be displayed on both the listener console and browser.